PintaProject/user-guide/docs/effects.md

    * Drag slider to the right to increase brightness
    * Drag slider to the left to decrease brightness

 4. Adjust the **Contrast** slider to control the color range, making an image appear more vivid or dull.
-Higher contract values yield more vibrant tones and lower values yield duller tones.
+Higher contrast values yield more vibrant tones and lower values yield duller tones.

   * Drag slider to the right to increase contrast
   * Drag slider to the left to decrease contrast